 The Internet of Things (IoT) is an interconnected universe of device, data, and software.
 Simply put, IoT connects physical devices — TVs, fridges, headphones, etc. — to the internet via sensors that send data to cloud networks for transformation into useful information.
 From experiential marketing technology that enhances event management, to an app that works with the thermostat in your office to provide comfort-ability, the sky’s the limit when it comes to what IoT can do.
+Keep reading to learn tips about IoT localization.

 Essentially, IoT expands the reach of the internet to improve our everyday lives with data.
 It’s showing no signs of slowing down, either: the market is on-target to deliver over $3 trillion annually by 2026.
 But how does IoT and its global, border-leaping connectivity affect localization and translation?